sanskritsingh/Telling-Stories-with-Data-Page/Final_Project_Part_II.md

 As can be seen from the graph above, very few people consider assessing a country's infrastructure system for its **safety and security** as a factor before making their travel plans.
 Now that tourism and traveling can be associated with a majority of people, it becomes even more important to represent this data to the masses (specially people who travel regularly) so that they can take an informed decision.

 ## Planned changes based on Feedback
 To enable my data to communicate a better story, I thought to create a small story on **Storyboard** after modifying my title.
-My ultimate call to action from the data set selected is to
+With the changes received through the feedback, I want to:

   i. make sure that people are aware of the safety standards of the G20 countries
-  ii. people take informed decisions before planning a trip to a country as fatal accidents per million people is a report card of the country's infrastructure
+  ii. make sure that people take informed decisions before planning a trip to a country as fatal accidents per million people is a genuine report card of the country's infrastructure

 Since, the story had to be a little subtle (as learnt from the survey questions), I decided to change my project title.
-Apart from that, I decided to draw a small story along with wireframes on Storyboard so as to ascertain public reaction.
+Apart from that, I decided to draw a small story along with wireframes on Storyboard to ascertain public reaction.
 The link to my Storyboard creation is - [https://www.storyboardthat.com/storyboards/sanskritsingh/-factors--affecting-travel-plans-/copy](https://www.storyboardthat.com/storyboards/sanskritsingh/-factors--affecting-travel-plans-/copy).
 A copy of it is being produced below for ready reference.

 ![20210309 Storyboard-Picture](https://user-images.githubusercontent.com/78463682/110440930-33a00f00-8087-11eb-9b46-2f58ab4e6e92.png)